adielBm/math-archive/drafts/Assembler Project.md

 K:          .data   22
 ```

-The program code, after deployment, will be saved in a new file, as will be explained later.
+The program code, after macro expansion, will be saved in a new file, as will be explained later.

-### Pre-Assembler Algorithm
+#### Pre-Assembler Algorithm

 This is a skeletal algorithm for the pre-assembler process.